Improving Demand Forecasting Models with Event Features

 .

-Event features provided by the Features API are prebuilt, forecast-ready and ready for immediate use.
+Event features provided by the are prebuilt, forecast-ready and ready for immediate use.
 They can be integrated into your existing dataset by merging based on location ID and date.
 Incorporating these event features can enhance your model's performance by adding valuable demand-driving event data.